Timber Product Sourcing Policy

-Where possible we favour the use of FSC certified or recycled timber sources in products we sell however whenever this is not possible - for example several fair trade products - we ensure it is sourced in accordance with the below policy.
+Where possible we favour the use of certified responsibly sourced or recycled timber sources in products we sell however whenever this is not possible - for example several fair trade products - we ensure it is sourced in accordance with the below policy.

 Ethical Superstore require our suppliers to confirm that all timber and wood products: